PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 16:45:10
+Last updated: 2024-04-05 16:45:43
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: I am the Watcher.
+I am your guide through these vast new realities.
+Follow me, and dare to face the unknown.
+And ponder the question, "What if...?" - The Watcher